top of page

 After taking in the awe-inspiring architecture, it’s time to cool off with a swim in a hidden cenote nearby.
 A dip in these crystal-clear waters is the perfect way to refresh before heading to lunch.
 The day is capped off with a tequila tasting, where we sample the local spirits and learn about the traditional methods of production.

 The journey back to the hotel is long but restful, as we recharge for the night ahead.
-After a quick shower, we’re off to experience the legendary Coco Bongo in Playa del Carmen.
+After a quick shower, The group is off to experience the legendary Coco Bongo in Playa del Carmen.
 There’s no way to describe Coco Bongo—it’s something you have to see to believe!
 If you’re ever in Playa, this is the place to be.

 Sunday good byes and hellos

-Day 9 The little guys, they suck!
+Day 8 The little guys, they suck!

-It’s from the comfort of my hotel room bed that everything finally starts to make sense.
-The last few days, I’ve felt run down and tired, but it wasn’t until mid-week, while diving, that things took a weird turn.
+It’s from the confines of my hotel room bed that everything finally starts to make sense.
+The last few days, I’ve felt run down and tired, but it started mid-week, while diving, that things took a weird turn.
 Suddenly, I was EXTREMELY cold in the water—a real red flag now!.
 I thought I was just running low on energy and tried to fix it by layering up, eventually wearing three wetsuits at once even on the surface.
 I was sweating but still freezing in the water.
 Now, it all adds up.

 The jungle here in Mexico is raw, alive, and full of surprises.
 This trip has been an adventure, and like any true adventure, there’s an element of risk.
 From spiders and snakes to caiman alligators, the jungle has its share of wildlife.
 However, the real culprit in my case was something far smaller—the ever-present mosquitoes.
 Despite good planning and precautions, one of these tiny bloodsuckers found me, either in the jungle or maybe even back at the hotel, and it left me with a parting gift: Dengue fever.